This page describes sandbox hosts, the provisioning process of sandbox hosts, and support for choosing which host to use.

 A sandbox host is a container or a virtual machine, and you can add multiple hosts to a sandbox.

 Before a learner can access the sandbox environment, Instruqt provisions all sandbox hosts.
 During provisioning, Instruqt starts the host and runs your setup scripts.
-You can install your own software packages and configuration on a sandbox host in two ways:
+You can install your software packages and configuration on a sandbox host by using:

-By creating custom container images or Compute Engine machine images.
+- Custom container images or Compute Engine machine images

 To provision a container, Instruqt performs these steps:

-To provision a VM, Instruqt performs these steps:
+To provision a virtual machine, Instruqt performs these steps:

-Track setup scripts run while the user is waiting for the track to load, and they are executed sequential on all sandbox hosts.
+Track setup scripts run while the learner is waiting for the track to load, and they are executed sequentially on all sandbox hosts.
 Check this topic for more information: